Variann/ModularityPractice/README.md

 ---
 - Flow extension plugin, which will NOT work without the Flow Graph plugin.
 This extension is meant to provide a base that most games using the Flow Graph plugin will need.
 This includes:
-	- Quest system
+	- Quest system.
-	- Dialogue system
+	- Dialogue system.
+   	- Other unrelated nodes, such as portals to reduce wire spaghetti.

 ---
  - TagFacts, a plugin that allows you to store gameplay tags with values to serve as a "fact system".
 This kind of system is very popular among triple A studios.